dotnet/docs-maui/docs/fundamentals/datatemplate.md

 :::image type="content" source="media/datatemplate/override-tostring.png" alt-text="Screenshot of a ListView that overrides the Person.ToString method.":::

 The `Person.ToString` override could return a formatted string consisting of the `Name`, `Age`, and `Location` properties.
-However, this approach offers only a limited control over the appearance of each item of data.
+However, this approach only offers limited control over the appearance of each item of data.
 For more flexibility, a `DataTemplate` can be created that defines the appearance of the data.

 ## Create a DataTemplate